Contact us today email@example.com to reserve your place.

 Explore maze like shafts of the Sado goldmine.
 Visit the old port town of Shukunegi.
 Pick up sticks and try your hand at Kodo drumming.
 On the last night on the island, soak in open-air onsen hot springs by the sea.

-We will begin our sake journey with a sake lecture by John Gaunter in Tokyo.
-Travel from Tokyo to Niigata by JR Shinkansen in the morning.
+Meet the group at JR Niigata Station at 11:40 am.
 Our first visit of the journey is Shibata to visit Ichishima Brewery where you will see the glimpse of the history of the Ichishima family who was one of the five largest land-owners in the country during the Edo period.
-After a warm welcome from the president of the company, enjoy lunch at the brewery’s guesthouse overlooking the peaceful snow-covered Japanese gardens.
+Enjoy lunch at the brewery’s guesthouse overlooking the peaceful snow-covered Japanese gardens.
 After the tour of the brewery and tasting, explore the museum where you see old brewing tools and family antiques from centuries ago.

 Tonight’s welcome dinner gives you a taste of the old elite society of Niigata with exquisite local cuisine, sake, and Geisha dance performance.